Current Students

 Moon Evans

 Moon Evans is a doctoral student in the Human Development area within the Department of Educational Psychology.
-Moon is a member of the Enright Forgiveness lab and her research focus is on the moral-virtue sense of forgiveness in children, and their social awareness (healthy emotional and social skills development).
+Her research focuses on the development of forgiveness and agape love, as well as psychological well-being in children, adolescents, and adults.

 Young Jin (Ginnie) Kim

-Ginnie Kim is a doctoral student in the Human Development area within the Department of Educational Psychology, studying with Professor Sarah Short.
+Shanthi Kuppa is a doctoral student in the Human Development area within the Department of Educational Psychology.

 Yan Li